-Film Camera Review: A quick retro look at the first manual focus 35mm autoexposure SLR film camera with a Programmed AE mode.
+A look back at the first manual focus 35mm autoexposure SLR film camera with a Programmed AE mode from Canon.

 Canon set the trend for microprocessor-equipped SLRs with the FD Breachlock-mount A-series 35mm SLR film cameras with the Canon AE-1 (1976), Canon AT-1 (1976), Canon A-1 (1978), Canon AV-1 (1979), Canon AE-1 Program (1981), and Canon AL-1 (1982), a 'Quick-Focus' 35mm SLR film camera.